Chipped Tooth Towson, MD

 Dental Filling

-A dental filling can be used to fixed a chipped tooth.
-Your dentist may opt to use this treatment if the chip is small and does not involve a significant portion of the tooth’s structure.
-This is a simple and quick treatment that your dentist can use to restore the shape and foundation of the tooth.
-They will use a tooth colored composite material to fill in the chipped area of the tooth.
-It will match the tooth’s natural color and appearance.
+Our dentists can use a dental filling to fix a chipped tooth.
+We may opt to use this treatment if the chip is small and does not involve a significant portion of the tooth’s structure.
+This is a simple and quick treatment that our dentist can use to restore the shape and foundation of the tooth.

 Dental Bonding